 As you move away from our WiFi router and interference from walls, furniture and other electronic devices increases you will notice the WiFi speed you can get reduces to the point that in some rooms you get no signal at all.
 What can you do?

 1) Try restarting your wireless router from time to time.
 You can do this by turning the power off at the wall socket, waiting for 5 seconds, and then turning it back on again.
 Your router, like all wireless routers, tries to remember all the devices that connect to it and also keeps a log of possible faults as they occur to help us with our fault diagnosis.
 Over time these logs get filled up and restarting the router clears them out and may help your wireless router to perform better.

-2) Don't hide your wireless router away in a corner or in a cupboard, give it space to breath!!
-Ideally put it on a shelf or a table towards the middle of your property.
+2) Don't hide your wireless router away in a corner or in a cupboard, give it space to breathe!!
+Ideally, put it on a shelf or a table towards the middle of your property.
 You may need us to fit some extra fibre-optic cable so that you can move the router nearer to the middle of the property.
 Our engineers are happy to help make sure that the installation can be done in the best position.

 3) You can extend your wireless and wired network into a room that does not currently have a signal by using special extenders that transmit your Internet data over your existing electricity cables in your property.
 This is called powerline technology.
 One small powerline device plugs into an existing electrical socket near to your router and is attached to your router with an ethernet cable.
-You can plug another powerline extender into the room that does not currently have good signal.
+You can plug another powerline extender into the room that does not currently have a good signal.
 This then receives the Internet data from your electricity cable and re-transmits it as a new WiFi signal in that room.
-If you have a smart TV or other device in that room you can also connect this to the powerline device using an ethernet cable.
+If you have a Smart TV or other devices in that room you can also connect this to the powerline device using an ethernet cable.